About the OPV

 Forging Community Connections

-The Organization for the Prevention of Violence is a community and expert-led non-government organization.
+The Organization for the Prevention of Violence is an expert- and practitioner-led non-government organization.

 Who We Are